Paul Bradley (English actor)

-Paul Bradley (born 28 May 1955) is an English television actor.
-He is best known for playing Nigel Bates in the BBC1 soap opera EastEnders from 1992 to 1998, and also as Elliot Hope in the BBC medical drama series Holby City, a role he played for ten years from 2005 to 2015 and again in 2019.
+Paul Bradley (born 28 May 1955) is an English actor.
+He is known for playing Nigel Bates in the BBC soap opera EastEnders from 1992 to 1998 and again since 2024.
+He has also appeared as Elliot Hope in the BBC medical drama series Holby City, a role he played from 2005 to 2015, then again in 2019 and 2022, the latter for the show's final episodes.

-Education
+Life and career

 Bradley was born in Nuneaton, Warwickshire, one of six siblings (five brothers and one sister) born to Irish parents.
-Bradley was educated at St Benedict's School and the University of Manchester before joining the Royal Exchange Manchester repertory theatre company in the early 1980s.
+Bradley was educated at St Benedict's School and the University of Manchester before joining the Royal Exchange, Manchester repertory theatre company in the early 1980s.

-Career

-Bradley has appeared in a number television series including the roles above, The Young Ones, The Bill, Red Dwarf, Bottom, My Family and Alias Smith and Jones.
-He had a minor role in the multi-award-winning 2002 film The Pianist.
+In addition to the television series already mentioned, Bradley has had roles in The Young Ones, The Bill, Red Dwarf, Bottom, My Family and Alas Smith and Jones.
+He also had a minor role in the 2002 film The Pianist.

 As a guitarist and vocalist, he co-leads the group The hKippers (the 'h' is silent) with Stephen Warbeck, Academy Award-winning composer of Shakespeare in Love.

 In the summer of 2021, Bradley played Major Metcalfe in the long running West End play The Mousetrap.